- Latest News

-Through informal and formal lesson observations quality of teaching the subject is monitored and need for career professional development responded to.
-Further CPD is completed through Triad lesson study with teachers working in groups observing one another and giving support and advice.
+Through informal and formal lesson observations quality of teaching is monitored and need for professional development responded to.
+Further CPD is completed through.

 Finally, through monitoring attendance and number of high level incidences and restrictive physical interventions we are able to track and review individual pupil’s engagement to school life including maths.

 At Alder Brook we aim to provide a broad and rich science curriculum in which children can explore, be creative and have fun.
 Through this, children will work practically and hands on giving them a deeper understanding of the world around them whilst acquiring specific skills and knowledge to help them think scientifically, gain an understanding of scientific processes and the implications of science today and in the future.